LlamaSantos/TodoApplication-CommonJS/readme.md

 All other data manipulations must be DOMless.
 This gives a massive performance boost in the UI in being able to wholely replace any section of DOM due to the heavy performance implications of a singular DOM interaction.

-###Why
+###Why?
-I wanted to see a native JavaScript implementation, based on JavaScript principles rather than an interpretation based in a wholey Object Oriented Language like Java or C#.
+I wanted to see a native JavaScript implementation browser based applicaion, based on JavaScript principles rather than an interpretation based in a wholey Object Oriented Language like Java, C#, or Python.
 This project makes use of events and callbacks which JavaScript is very adept at using, and seeks to do so through a global application bus.
-The bus is the <i>Boundary<i> that Uncle Bob talks about.

 ###Boundary
-Since UI and Controller must be separated and configured to not know exactly about one another, the bus boundary creates that eligantly.
+UI and Controller must be separated and configured to not know exactly about one another, the bus boundary creates that eligantly.
 JavaScript lacks a strong type system, and what little there is can be easily manipulated and fooled thus making it unreliable.
 The bus however works based on a protocol, a tuple of event name and arguments.
-This can be easily defined and tapped into making a strong separation between the two aforementioned tiers.
+This can be easily defined and leveraged into making a strong separation between the two tiers.
 The result of this is a lose coupling that we can readily take advantage of in separating the tiers.

-Since UI code is expensive to test relative to unit, integration, system, isolation, etc tests make available through test automation frameworks, we make no attempt to test that segment.
+UI code is expensive to test relative to unit, integration, system, isolation, etc tests make available through test automation frameworks, we make no attempt to test that segment.
 If a UI interaction is wrong we can rectify that, however business rules in a browser based application need rigorously more testing.

 The boudnary affords us the ability to test business code by emiting data such as the UI would do over a bus and giving us the results.
 The tests are done in a BDD manner in the test directory, and this concept of mocking and emitting over the